Youxuan1/ee6222_assignment_1/EE6222 Assignment 1 Report.md

 ## Analysis

 The experimental results clearly show the influence of dimensionality on classification performance.
-At very low dimensions (e.g., 2 or 5), a large portion of the original information was lost during projection, leading to poor classification accuracy.
-For example, when the data was reduced to only 2 dimensions, the accuracy dropped significantly to 31.02%, which suggests that essential discriminatory features were not preserved in such a low-dimensional space.
+Much of the original information was lost during projecting to low dimensions (e.g., 2 or 5), leading to poor classification accuracy.
+For example, when the data was reduced to only two dimensions, the accuracy dropped significantly to 31.02%, which suggests that essential discriminatory features were not preserved in such a low-dimensional space.

 As the number of principal components increased, the classification accuracy improved rapidly.
 This indicates that more relevant information for distinguishing between classes was retained in higher-dimensional subspaces.
 A notable improvement was observed between 5 and 20 dimensions, where the accuracy rose from 72.29% to 94.84%.
 This demonstrates the effectiveness of PCA in concentrating class-relevant variance in the top few principal components.

 The accuracy peaked at 80 dimensions with a value of 95.85%, and remained relatively stable when increasing the dimensionality further.
 Interestingly, a slight decline in accuracy was observed beyond 100 dimensions.
 This can be attributed to the fact that additional components started capturing noise or less informative variance, which did not contribute to class separation and may have introduced small distortions in the feature space.

 These results highlight a trade-off between retaining enough information for accurate classification and avoiding unnecessary complexity or noise.
 In this case, reducing the data to 60–80 dimensions was sufficient to achieve near-optimal performance.
-This not only improves computational efficiency but also helps prevent overfitting, especially when the classifier is simple and the training set is of limited size.
+This improves computational efficiency and helps prevent overfitting, especially when it is simple, and the classifier limits the training set.

 Overall, the findings demonstrate that careful application of dimensionality reduction can enhance classification performance by eliminating redundancy and preserving only the most informative structure in the data.

 ## Conclusion

-In this report, I investigated the effect of dimensionality reduction on the classification performance of high-dimensional data using PCA and a k-nearest neighbor classifier.
-The experiment was conducted on the MNIST dataset, and classification accuracy was evaluated across a range of reduced dimensions.
+In this report, I investigated the effects of dimensionality reduction on the classification capabilities of high-dimensional data using PCA and a k-nearest neighbor classifier.
+The test was conducted on the MNIST dataset, and classification accuracy was evaluated across a range of reduced dimensions.

 The results demonstrated that reducing dimensionality can significantly improve classification efficiency when done properly.
 Accuracy improved rapidly with increasing dimensions up to around 60–80 components, where it reached a near-optimal level.
 Beyond this point, additional dimensions provided little to no benefit and even caused slight degradation in performance, likely due to the inclusion of noise and irrelevant variance.

 These findings confirm that dimensionality reduction is a valuable preprocessing step in classification tasks involving high-dimensional data.
 Selecting an appropriate number of dimensions is crucial to balancing performance and computational cost.
-In practical applications, PCA can be used not only to speed up training and inference but also to improve generalization by focusing on the most informative features.
+In practical applications, PCA can be used to speed up training and inference and improve generalization by focusing on the most informative features.

 ## References